shadow1004/Stegraz/README.md

 Stegraz is a steganography static analysis tool, gathers most known commands to analyze files for hidden data.
 Features here arent new, it's just for time saving + so you don't forget to try/run any command/tool while analyzing. <br>

-> This tool is made with bash script and mostly for ubuntu, also it depende on some previous installed basic tools
+> This tool is made with bash script and mostly for ubuntu, also it depende on some previous installed basic tools (needs dependencies)

 ## Manual